 \subsection{Riemannian Optimization and Riemannian Geometry of Low-rank PSD and General Matrices}

-In this section, we first give a brief introduction for Riemannian optimization and then present necessary preliminaries to perform Riemannian optimization on \eqref{eq: PSD-manifold-formulation} and \eqref{eq: general prob}.
+In this section, we first give a brief introduction to Riemannian optimization and then present the necessary preliminaries to perform Riemannian optimization on \eqref{eq: PSD-manifold-formulation} and \eqref{eq: general prob}.
 Finally, we provide the Euclidean/Riemannian gradient and Hessian expressions for the optimization problems \eqref{eq: PSD-manifold-formulation}-\eqref{eq: general factor with reg} considered in this paper.